zarquon42b/Morpho/README.md

 Also required are the packages 'Matrix' and 'parallel' which usually are already installed as R's recommended packages.

-* Download the version suitable for your OS from [here](https://github.com/zarquon42b/Morpho/releases) Either the compiled package (for Windows and OS X) or the source tarball (Linux).
+* Download the version suitable for your OS from [sourceforge](https://sourceforge.net/projects/morpho-rpackage/) or [github](https://github.com/zarquon42b/Morpho/releases).
+Either the compiled package (for Windows and OS X) or the source tarball (Linux).

 * Installation command from within R: